adamxjohns/MIDS_capstone/README.md

 ### Model Components

   The structure of our mixed data neural network includes a convolutional neural network to learn features from the images, a multi-layer perceptron to do Keras's version of linear regression on the tabular data, and a concatenate layer to combine the two outputs.
 We chose Keras because we are noobs.

 **CNN**

   The most important thing to note about our CNN structure is that it's very much a NOOB CNN.
 It takes 2d slices as the the input shape and applies 16-32-64 filters with relu activation, batch normalization and Max Pooling 2D, then Flatten, Dense(16), relu, another batch normalization, and dropout, another Dense(4) layer and a linear output layer.
-This structure is in no way optimized for medical imaging and from what I can understand (which is limited) it's basically an all-purpose detector of stuff in images.
-The one thing to note here is that the original CNN structure we tested (another all purpose image-stuff-detector) did not apply batch normalization and thus did not actually learn.
-Adding this in seems to have done the trick.
+This structure is in no way optimized for medical imaging and from what we can understand (which is limited) it's basically an all-purpose detector of stuff in images.

 **MLP**

-According to the internet, this is how you do regression in Keras?
+According to the internet, this is how you do regression in Keras.

 **Concatenate Layer and Combined Model**

   The Mixed Network involves taking the output of the second-to-last layers of the CNN and MLP prior to the linear output layer and concatenating them; then applying another dense(4) layer with relu activation and a linear output layer.

 **A Note on Masking**

   When approaching our images initially, our hypothesis was that since we were dealing with a lung disease, our model accuracy would improve if we were able to run the CNN on lung tissue only.
 As such, we applied a masking algorithm adapted from https://www.raddq.com/dicom-processing-segmentation-visualization-in-python/ to pre-process the images and replace all non-lung tissue with houndsfield units representing water.

 ### Model Training

   When training the models, one important thing to note is that the inputs of the CNN and MLP are distinct, but the network needs to see the same information corresponding to the same individual, so it's important to maintain the association between target, image and tabular data corresponding to the same patient in your training pipeline.

   Another important thing to note regarding training is that the Keras Sequence object (https://www.tensorflow.org/api_docs/python/tf/keras/utils/Sequence) is a wonderful thing; using the sequence class allowed us to train our models on an average of 24,000 sampled CT slices in less than 30 seconds time.
 This significantly increased the model training accuracy over a subsample of images cached in RAM and also increased the speed.

   Lastly, when training, we decided to address the imbalance of CT slices between patients by randomly sampling slices from the whole train/test set during each model epoch.
 This would ensure an approximately equal distribution of slices for each patient.
 While there was still less image variation available for model training from the patients with fewer slices, we at least didn't end up with bias due to introducing fewer examples from those patients in our training runs.

 ### Model Inference for 95% CI Success Measure